Guangzhou Academy of Fine Arts: Campus

 The academy consists of Changgang Campus and University Town Campus and occupies an area of 564 mu (92.9 acres) and the floor space totals 362,500 square meters.
 The library contains art books, journals, replicas, rubbings of ancient bronze and stone carvings, and rare thread-bound Chinese books.
 It has a collection of more than 400,000 books, 157,000 electronic books, and 15 databases.
 The school has three galleries totalling 2,000 meters and a sculpture exhibition occupying 1,015 square meters.
 The library contains more than 10,000 pieces of rare works of art dating back to the Tang dynasty and includes modern works.

 Controversy

-On Monday, July 20, 2015, the curator/chief librarian of the academy was charged with corruption.
-The librarian swapped the landscapes and calligraphies of 17th and 20th-century Chinese artists, namely Zhang Daqian, Qi Baishi, and Zhu Da, with his own forgeries.
+On Monday, July 20, 2015, the curator/chief librarian of the academy, Xiao Yuan, was charged with corruption.
+He swapped the landscapes and calligraphies of 17th and 20th-century Chinese artists, namely Zhang Daqian, Qi Baishi, and Zhu Da, with his own forgeries.
 He chose the easier works of art that were capable of being forged over a weekend and avoided the well-known pieces.
 From between 2004 and 2006, Xiao Yuan removed 143 paintings and auctioned 125 of them, earning him 34 million yuan (US$5.48 million).
 China Guardian and Zhejiang Yitong, both auction houses, were mentioned in court as having played a role in the selling of the artwork though none were accused of wrongdoing.